po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/05-Day/05-Day-LessonPlan.md

 * Ask TAs to direct students to the Homework Requirements found in `02-Homework/README.md`.

+### 17. FLEX (40 min)

+* This time can be utilized for reviewing key topics learned so far in this unit or getting started on the homework.

 * Answer any questions before ending the class.

-### 17. END (0 min)
+### 18. END (0 min)

 How did today’s lesson go?
 Your feedback is important.
 Please take 5 minutes to complete this [anonymous survey](https://forms.gle/RfcVyXiMmZQut6aJ6).

 ---
  © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.